 The required foreign currency reserve with the National Bank of Serbia represents the minimum foreign currency reserve amount allocated in accordance with the Decision on Required Reserves Held with the NBS.
 In accordance with the said Decision, the required foreign currency reserves are calculated based on the average daily carrying amount of foreign currency deposits, loans and other foreign currency liabilities or those in RSD with a currency clause index (EUR to RSD) during a single calendar month.
-The required foreign currency reserve rates until August 2023 were 20% for foreign currency liabilities with maturities of up to 2 years and 13% for foreign currency liabilities with maturities of over 2 years and from September 2023 it is 23% on foreign currency liabilities up two years and 16% on foreign currency liabilities over two years..
+The required foreign currency reserve rates is 23% on foreign currency liabilities up two years and 16% on foreign currency liabilities over two years.
 The rate applied to the portion of the foreign currency reserve comprised of RSD liabilities with a currency clause index was 100%.